Chart Color Schemes

 Burnett Heads is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Burnett Heads, surveyed in June 2016, showed low cultural diversity with 84.8% Australian-born residents, 90.5% citizens, and 96.6% speaking English only at home.
-Christianity was the predominant religion, accounting for 52.4%.
-Compared to the rest of Queensland, Burnett Heads had no None% Christians.
+Burnett Heads, surveyed in 2016, had a low cultural diversity with 84.8% born in Australia, 90.5% being citizens, and 96.6% speaking English only at home.
+Christianity was the dominant religion at 52.4%.
+Comparatively, None% of Rest of Qld were Christians.

 Frequently Asked Questions - Diversity